-The Chartered Institute of Housing (CIH) and the National Housing Federation (NHF) welcomed the Review's recommendations in full and have designed an action plan to help the sector implement the recommendations.
+Earlier this year, alongside our colleagues at the National Housing Federation (NHF), we welcomed the Review's recommendations in full and designed an action plan to help the sector implement the recommendations.

-It is an evolving document, which will develop and grow as the NHF, CIH and our members implement, learn and build on the actions.
+This evolving document will grow and develop as together with our members, we implement, learn and build on the actions.

 One of the recommendations highlighted by the Better Social Housing Review panel was that housing associations should develop a proactive local community presence through community hubs which foster greater multi-agency working.